Frechmatz/cl-synthesizer/README.md

 *   :shutdown A function with no arguments that is called when the rack is shutting down.

 Hooks must not modify the rack.

+* * *

+**cl-synthesizer:shutdown** rack

+Shuts the rack down by calling the shutdown handlers of all modules, devices and hooks of the rack.
+After a rack has been shut down, further invocations of the update function are allowed but the function will immediately return nil and will not call any modules, devices or hooks.

 ### Modules